Removal of Aircraft on Highway Following an Emergency Landing As Per Section 187 of the Highway Traffic Act | DefendCharges.ca

 Summary Comment

-Although it happens very infrequently, when an aircraft makes an emergency landing upon a highway, the pilot who did the landing is required to arrange for removal of the aircraft as soon as reasonably possible.
-If the subsequent method of removing the aircraft involves use of the highway for a take-off, then various legal mandates apply.
+Although the situation is rare, after an aircraft makes an emergency landing onto a highway, the pilot that performed the landing is required to arrange for the removal of the aircraft as soon as reasonably possible.
+If the removal will be done by using the highway for a take-off of the aircraft, then various special conditions must be met.

 DefendCharges.ca is an affordable Paralegal in: